yewshanooi/sodium/README.md

 npm install
 ```
 3. Create a new **config.json** file and fill it with your preferred information<br/>
+> [!WARNING]
-> ⚠️ "embedColor" field is required while the rest is optional
+> "embedColor" field is required while the rest is optional
 ```json
 {
   "embedColor": "",